 How adorable are these Coasters?!?
 I love them, Bev!!

-For more fun and easy sewing projects, be sure to check out:
+For more fun projects from Bev here on the site, be sure to check out:

 For all sewing projects be sure to go HERE.